Elico-Corp/odoo-addons/project_planning/README.rst

 Project Planning
 ================

+This module extends the functionality of Project to support planning information:

+* It creates the fields to display the work of period 1 to 4
-* This module extends the functionality of Project to support and allow you to reset the planning tasks week 1, 2, 3, and 4 to 0!
+* It allows you to reset the planning tasks week 1, 2, 3, and 4

 Installation
 ============